Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 The adults have short life spans, but the larvae can live for several years and spread diseases like malaria.

-Botflies, also known as warble flies or gadflies, are the most common type of fly found on dogs.
+Botflies, warble flies, or gadflies are the most common types of fly found on dogs.

-Botflies often lay their eggs on cattle and other animals, but they can latch onto a dog’s skin if it brushes up against a cow patty.
+Botflies often lay their eggs on cattle and other animals but can latch onto a dog’s skin if it brushes up against a cow patty.

 The larvae then burrow under the dog’s skin to develop before emerging from the dog as an adult fly.